ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 For this run, flag only silence strictly longer than this value.
 The built-in default-default value is `10.0` seconds.

-`--review-waveforms`
+`--review-waveforms` / `--no-review-waveforms`

 Run only the interactive waveform-diagnostic workflow.
-It does not perform metadata, lyrics, cover, ReplayGain, cleanup, or rename auditing.
-If no folder is supplied, it reviews the current folder; both of these are equivalent:
+It does not perform metadata, lyrics, cover, ReplayGain, cleanup, or automatic filename auditing.
+If no folder is supplied, it reviews the current folder; both of these are
+equivalent:

 ```bat
 audit_music_batch.py --review-waveforms
 audit_music_batch.py . --review-waveforms
 ```

+After an ordinary interactive audit finishes, the script gives one default-No prompt offering to begin this waveform workflow immediately for the same root.
+`--no-review-waveforms` (also accepted as `--no-waveform-review`) suppresses that final offer completely. `--review-waveforms` remains the direct waveform-only mode.

-Each waveform is a disposable preview used to inspect the audio for excessive silence, clipping or flattened peaks, dropouts, channel imbalance, and other suspicious shapes. `F` marks the track fine and advances, `P` records a problem for later review, `E` opens the audio in the discovered editor, `R` regenerates the waveform after an edit, and `V` opens the waveform image externally.
+Each waveform is a disposable preview used to inspect the audio for excessive silence, clipping or flattened peaks, dropouts, channel imbalance, and other suspicious shapes. `N` means the waveform is fine and advances, `Y` records a problem, `E` opens the audio in the discovered editor, and `V` opens the waveform image full-screen.
+After `Y`, separate default-No prompts offer to edit the audio and to rename the audio file to flag the problem.

 `--waveform-workers NUMBER`